APTreasure/blooket-and-kahoot/README.md

 4. Drag the highlighted text into your bookmarks bar
 5. (Optional) Change the name of the bookmark

-P.S: Please make an issue if a bookmark breaks

 ---
+> [!TIP]
+> Please make an issue if a bookmark breaks, then we can remove it, or even fix it

+> [!WARNING]
+> You can be banned from blooket if you use these while signed into it!
+---

+(Last update on the 7th of May 2024)

 ### Blooket
 - [Highlight Answers](/HighlightAnswers.js?raw=true)